arivan-amin/Clean-Architecture-Microservices/README.md

 ### Automatic Audit Logs Recording

-Uses Spring **AOP** to create Audit Events automatically whenever any API in any of the services are called and save it to persistence, allowing the controllers to be clutter-free and simple.
+Use Spring **AOP** to create Audit Events automatically whenever any API in any of the services are called and save it to persistence, allowing the controllers to be clutter-free.

 ### Clean Restful API in all services